maragraziani/miccaihackathon_shifts/notebooks/README.md

 We provide the following tutorials in Colab:

-- How to perform inference and generate uncertainty masks (see GenerateUncertaintyMasks.ipynb)
+- GenerateUncertaintyMasks.ipynb: How to perform inference, generate uncertainty masks and handle 3D data visualization
-- DataHandling.ipynb